 EECS 490: Programming Languages

-Winter 2024
+Fall 2024

 Programming languages are rich mathematical structures and powerful user interfaces.
 This course covers the design and use of modern programming languages.
 We will build up systematically from formal first principles while considering human factors in language design, language prototyping, and techniques for reasoning precisely about program behavior throughout the course.